 A hand-full of sites (n = 7) contained values for both under canopies and interspaces, but lacked a site wide median; a dozen sites had only one value (n = 9 ‘site’, and n = 3 ‘interspaces’).
 To calculate these estimates for ESD’s which were missing them, the median for each category was gathered using each observation (Figure 1, Table 1).
 The missing values were then imputed in each ESD which was missing a value, as well as for each ES which was missing all values.

-The original AIM soil stability data were pulled from Terradat as a comma seperated values (CSV) table and imported to R. The median of Soil stability for each plot, under both of the conditions, and a site average, were calculated.
+The original AIM soil stability data were pulled from Terradat and imported to R. The median of Soil stability for each plot, under both of the conditions, and a site average, were calculated.
 These values then underwent categorical analysis using cat_analysis, in the ‘spsurvey’ package, with confidence interval of 0.8, (Dumelle et al. (2022)), and the ‘local’ (default) variance estimator.

-Subsequent to generating the categorical outcomes from sp, confidence estimates were calculated using ‘binconf’, in the Hmisc package, with an α = 0.2, confidence interval of 0.8, (Harrell Jr (2022)).
+After generating the categorical outcomes, confidence estimates were calculated using ‘binconf’, in the Hmisc package, with an α = 0.2, confidence interval of 0.8, (Harrell Jr (2022)).

-## During execution of the program, a warning message was generated.
-The warning ## message is stored in a data frame named 'warn_df'.
-Enter the following command ## to view the warning message: warnprnt()

-## During execution of the program, a warning message was generated.
-The warning ## message is stored in a data frame named 'warn_df'.
-Enter the following command ## to view the warning message: warnprnt()

 Results

 Of the 258 sites analyzed 95 were meeting the benchmark for median cover across the entire plot, a similar number of plots were meeting the lower benchmarks for canopy (85) and inter-spaces (98).
 Accordingly, hereafter for the sake of simplicity we only discuss the overall plot conditions, which appear to capture this variation .
 Across the general UFO field office 46.2% (LCL 40.5, UCL 51.9) of land was meeting this benchmark condition, the estimates of uncertainty around the total area of the field office which were meeting these objectives were relatively narrow, and showed that roughly only half of the land in the field office was within reference condition for soil stability, and much of the area is more susceptible to erosion.
 Of the remaining three management areas none were meeting the objectives for the percent of land in acceptable condition.
-The Gunnison Gorge National Conservation Area had the highest estimate of stability, 42.9- 59.8% -76.6, the breadth of the confidence intervals is due partially to the relatively small sample size (n = 18), and the true value likely falling much closer to the estimate, which more closely agrees with the estimates for BLM land overall.
-Relative to the other ares Dominguez Escalente National Conservation Area had much lower estimates of soil stability, 7.3- 16.2% -25.1, however it had a respectable sample size (n = 33), indicating these low values are not an artifact of sampling.
-While the Areas of Critical Environmental Concern-Wilderness Study Areas had a relatively small sample size (n = 12), their values, 24.7- 44.7% -64.6, are congruent with the values for the remainder of BLM Land.
+The Gunnison Gorge National Conservation Area had the highest estimate of stability, 59.8% (LCL-42.9- , UCL 76.6), the breadth of the confidence intervals is due partially to the relatively small sample size (n = 18), and the true value likely falling much closer to the estimate, which more closely agrees with the estimates for BLM land overall.
+Relative to the other ares Dominguez Escalente National Conservation Area had much lower estimates of lands achieving soil stability benchmarks, 16.2% (LCL 7.3- , UCL-25.1), however with a sample size of n = 33, these low values are not an artifact of sampling.
+While the Areas of Critical Environmental Concern-Wilderness Study Areas had a relatively small sample size (n = 12), their values, 44.7% (LCL 24.7- , UCL64.6), are congruent with the values for the remainder of BLM Land.

 References